Charles-Joseph Panckoucke

 Charles-Joseph Panckoucke ([ʃaʁl ʒozɛf pɑ̃kuk]; 26 November 1736 – 19 December 1798) was a French writer and publisher.
 He was responsible for numerous influential publications of the era, including the literary journal Mercure de France and the Encyclopédie Méthodique, a successor to the Encyclopédie by Denis Diderot.

 Panckoucke was born in the city of Lille, where his father André-Joseph Panckoucke (1700–1753) was a writer and book printer.
 Charles-Joseph settled in Paris in 1754, and established his own bookshop in 1762.
-He reused many of engraver Robert Bénard's productions to illustrate the works of his catalog.
+He reused many of engraver Jacques Renaud Benard's productions to illustrate the works of his catalog.